Lab 1.1 - Install & Configure CIS in NodePort Mode

 6. Verify the deployment “deployed”

-kubectl get deployment k8s-bigip-ctlr --namespace kube-system
+kubectl get deployment k8s-bigip-ctlr-deployment --namespace kube-system

 ../../_images/f5-container-connector-launch-deployment-controller.png